rstudio/rsconnect-jupyter/docs/docs/usage.md

 ## Publishing options

-There are two different publication modes:
+There are three different publication modes:

 - If you select **Publish document with source code**, the notebook file and a list of the Python packages installed in your environment will be sent to Posit Connect.
 This enables Posit Connect to recreate the environment and re-run the notebook at a later time.
+- If you select **Publish interactive Voila document with source code**, your notebook will be published using the [Voila](https://voila.readthedocs.io/en/stable/) package.
+When visitors view your published notebook, Connect will present it as an interactive application.
+Voila creates a Jupyter kernel for each visitor so they can interact with any `ipywidgets` that you have included in your notebook.
 - Selecting **Publish finished document only** will publish an HTML snapshot of the notebook to Posit Connect.
 HTML snapshots are static and cannot be scheduled or re-run on the Posit Connect server.

 <img class="border" src="../images/rsconnect-jupyter-usage.png" class="block" alt="publish dialog">